Moosemorals/ManageSieveJ/README.md

 # Example

-There is an example use of the libray in the com.fluffypeople.managesieve.examples package.
+There is an example use of the library in the com.fluffypeople.managesieve.examples package.

 # Maven